Welcome, my friends, and Happy Spring!

 To fortify ourselves, and to celebrate the new season, we’d smuggled in some chilled bubbly to savor under the fragrant white wisteria.

-Then we headed inside to check out this year’s floral displays, and the artworks they were created for.
+Then we headed inside to check out the floral displays, and the artworks they were created for.
 Here’s a sampling ~ you can click on the photos for more detail.
 Hope you enjoy them as much as I did!

 Until then, as always,